pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 sudo firewall-cmd --zone=public --add-service=https
 ```

-You should now be able to access the Gravwell web interface on the IP assigned to the CentOS/RHEL system.
+You should now be able to access the DatalaiQ web interface on the IP assigned to the CentOS/RHEL system.

 ### Docker Container

-Gravwell is available on DockerHub as a single container including both the webserver and indexer.
-Refer to [the Docker installation instructions](/configuration/docker) for detailed instructions on installing Gravwell in Docker.
+DatalaiQ is available on DockerHub as a single container including both the webserver and indexer.
+Refer to [the Docker installation instructions](/configuration/docker) for detailed instructions on installing DatalaiQ in Docker.

 ### Self-contained Installer